Query Options Reference

 hdx_query_output_file_enabled

 Indicates whether you want to save a query result to a file on your cloud storage.
-The query is saved in the format instructed by hdx_query_output_format in a randomly generated filename at the top-level of the directory.
+The query is saved using a randomly generated filename in the format instructed by hdx_query_output_format.

 Default is false.